MXS Games (XSEED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MXS Games Historical Price

-According to the latest data gathered on MXS Games live price page, the current price of MXS Games is 0.00003581USD.
-The circulating supply of MXS Games(XSEED) is 5.77B XSEED , giving it a market capitalization of $206.34K.
+According to the latest data gathered on MXS Games live price page, the current price of MXS Games is 0USD.
+The circulating supply of MXS Games(XSEED) is 7.27B XSEED , giving it a market capitalization of $247.34K.

 How Does MXS Games (XSEED) Price Prediction Module Work?